tiiuae/ghaf/docs/src/ref_impl/creating_appvm.md

 ## Adding Application Launcher in GUI VM

-To add an app launcher, add an element in the [guivm.nix](../../../modules/virtualization/microvm/guivm.nix) file to the **graphics.launchers** list.
+To add an application launcher, add an element in the [guivm.nix](https://github.com/tiiuae/ghaf/blob/main/modules/virtualization/microvm/guivm.nix) file to the **graphics.weston.launchers** list.

-A launcher element has 2 properties:
+A launcher element has two properties:

-1. **path** – path to the executable you want to run, like a graphical application.
+* **path**–path to the executable you want to run, like a graphical application;
-2. **icon** – path to an icon to show.
+* **icon**–path to an icon to show.

-Check the example launchers at [guivm.nix](../../../modules/virtualization/microvm/guivm.nix).
+Check the example launchers at [guivm.nix](https://github.com/tiiuae/ghaf/blob/main/modules/virtualization/microvm/guivm.nix).